–Hidden comment

 Not only do you have so many channels and methods to pick from, but there is also often some confusion about how some specific methods really work.

-In reality, affiliate marketing and referral marketing are two very different things.
+In reality, referral marketing vs. affiliate marketing are two very different things.
 In a sense, you could say they don’t have anything in common!
-So what is affiliate marketing and what is referral marketing?
+So, what is affiliate marketing, and what is referral marketing?
 Which one would be a better choice for you?
-Keep on reading – we’ll give you an overview of both methods and explain how each of them actually work.
+Keep on reading – we’ll give you an overview of both methods and explain how each of them actually works.

 What are the main similarities between referral marketing and affiliate marketing?